-Each non-UR program has a different fee depending on what the program includes (room, board, tuition, etc.), as well as cost of living in the host country, currency exchange, and other factors.
+Each non-partner program has a different fee depending on what the program includes (room, board, tuition, etc.), as well as cost of living in the host country, currency exchange, and other factors.
 Keep in mind that, for example, studying in Paris, London, or Tokyo can be much more costly than a semester in Jerusalem or Lima.

-If you choose to attend a non-UR program, you will not be eligible to receive the same financial aid.
+If you choose to attend a non-partner, you will not be eligible to receive the same financial aid.
 It is especially important to discuss your plans with your financial aid counselor to determine what types of aid you will be eligible for while abroad and to ensure the continuation of your aid when you return.
 For more information, see the financial aid page.

-Students admitted to semester DIS, IES Abroad, and most partner programs will be asked to submit an Intent to Enroll form, rather than submitting the $500 confirmation deposit.
-If a student decides not to participate after submitting this form, they will be responsible for the deposit.
+Students admitted to semester DIS, IES Abroad, and most partner programs will be asked to submit an Intent to Enroll form, rather than submitting a confirmation deposit.
+If a student does not participate after submitting this form, they will be responsible for the deposit.
 Students who participate in summer or other short-term programs must pay a confirmation deposit.

 In the event that you enroll in an education abroad program and are unable to complete it, refunds (if any) will be based on Rochester’s standard refund schedule, and on recoverable costs.
 The refund schedule is applied according to the calendar of the education abroad program.
-If you enroll in a non-UR program, no refund is possible for the study abroad fee and you will need to talk to your program about any possible refunds.
+If you enroll in a non-partner program, no refund is possible for the study abroad fee and you will need to talk to your program about any possible refunds.

 - Study Abroad Fee: for non-partner programs only - $1,980 per semester, $375 for summer and short-term programs (2023-24)